Near-horizon polarized images of a rotating hairy Horndeski black hole

-In Fig.\ref{NHI02}, we present the positions of the polarization vectors related to EVPA $\chi=\frac{\pi}{6}$ or $\chi=-\frac{\pi}{6}$ in the near horizon images for a rotating hairy Horndeski black hole with spin parameters $a =0.2$ and $a = 0.94$, observed at inclination angles $\theta_o = 17^{\circ} $ and $\theta_o = 80^{\circ}$.
-It is show that the position of polarization vectors with the same EVPA $\chi=\frac{\pi}{6}$ or $\chi=-\frac{\pi}{6}$ changes with the hairy parameter $h$.
+In Fig. \ref{NHI02}, we present the positions of the polarization vectors related to EVPA $\chi=\frac{\pi}{6}$ or $\chi=-\frac{\pi}{6}$ in the near-horizon images for a rotating hairy Horndeski black hole with spin parameters $a =0.2$ and $a = 0.94$, observed at inclination angles $\theta_o = 17^{\circ} $ and $\theta_o = 80^{\circ}$.
+It is shown that the position of polarization vectors with the same EVPA $\chi=\frac{\pi}{6}$ or $\chi=-\frac{\pi}{6}$ changes with the hairy parameter $h$.
 Apart from the size of the event horizon image, the variation in the position of polarization vectors with the same EVPA, induced by the hairy parameter $h$, is most strongly affected by the black hole spin.
-Although the effects from the hairy parameter $h$ in the near horizon images is weaker than those from black hole spin and observed inclination, one can infer the information on black hole's hair by integrating the corresponding observations with higher precision.
+Although the effects from the hairy parameter $h$ in the near-horizon images are weaker than those from the black hole spin and observed inclination, one can infer the information on the black hole's hair by integrating the corresponding observations with the higher precision.